Planning Your New Business Operation

 Owning an LLC means that your personal financial standings won’t be negatively impacted by the debts of the business should it fail.
 It’s safer for your future to keep your business and personal finances legally separated as much as possible.

-Hire a knowledgeable business attorney
+Hire a knowledgeable corporate attorney

 You’ll want a legal professional by your side as a business owner to keep you from accidentally falling into a sketchy situation.
-Protect yourself, your finances, your professionals, and the business as a whole by keeping a competent business lawyer on the payroll.
+Protect yourself, your finances, your professionals, and the business as a whole by keeping a competent business or corporate lawyer on the payroll.